SUPRA: Superpixel Guided Loss for Improved Multi-modal Segmentation in Endoscopy: Experimental Design

 \subsection{Training}

-A control test was first performed with an early stopping scheme (finalizing at 15 epochs) and with a 30 epochs duration with the standard BCE loss.
-The models reported in Table \ref{tab1} are those presenting the best validation score, corresponding to those with a training duration of 15 epochs for UNet and 30 epochs for SUPRA-UNet.
-All models were trained using Tensorflow 2.8.1 on a RTX 2060 GPU using CUDA 11.2, with a learning rate of 1e-04, using an Adam optimizer.
-The batch size was set to 1 for all runs.
+All models were trained using a validation loss early stop with patience of 15 epochs, saving the best validation loss weights.
+In table \ref{tab1}, we present the results of all the tested models.
+All were trained using Tensorflow 2.8.1 on a RTX 2060 GPU using CUDA 11.2, with a learning rate of $1e^{-04}$, using an Adam optimizer.
+The batch size was set to 1 for all runs due to GPU memory constraints.
+Images were resized from 1164 x 1030 to 256 x 256 using bilinear interpolation for all models.
 Geometric data augmentations were used in the training set, using the default Tensorflow generators.
 These include horizontal mirroring, rotation, width and height shift, shearing, and zooming.
 The maximum strength for these transformations were set to 5\% where applicable, except for rotation which was set to 20\%.